Icinga/icingaweb2/doc/80-Upgrading.md

   developers should not encounter breaking changes in their Less files.
 The `wikimedia/less.php` [changelog](https://github.com/wikimedia/less.php/blob/master/CHANGES.md) covers all changes introduced between these versions.
+* Our JavaScript framework does not trigger the events `beforerender` and `rendered` on containers anymore, in case the response has been discarded by a behavior with a `renderHook` implementation.
+Other postprocessing such as updates according to the request header `X-Icinga-Extra-Updates` or fulfilling redirects is also skipped in this case.

 ## Upgrading to Icinga Web 2.13